rosskantor/Capstone1/README.md

 Result02 = Variable01  +  Variable03 + Variable05 +  Variable07 +  Variable08 +  Variable09 +  Variable10 +  Variable11 +  Region_MW +  Region_NE +  Region_P +  Region_S +  Region_WE

 Below is a fabricated cost benefit matrix used to price successful matches and punish false positives.
+An assumption is the firm can only contact so may potential borrowers per day.
+Predicted rejects are potential borrowers scoring too low to contact.
+Predicted acceptance are potential borrowers the firm believes have a reasonable chance for acceptance.

 ![Cost Benefit](CostB.png)